course header LV-UAV-Guide | Metashape basic workflow

 Generate Orthophoto

-1. load the prepared images
+1. Load the prepared images

-2. check image quality
+2. Check image quality

-5. create orthoimage on the mesh
+5. Generate the orthoimage based on the mesh

 picture

-Creating high quality dense point clouds
+Creating high-quality dense point clouds